HD-906/MyTetris/Readme.txt

 - Navigation:

 == Use the Esc key at any time during gameplay or in Configuration to return to the main menu.

+Requirements (Only for running from .py source file):
+• modules: Ensure that Pygame and Numpy are installed to avoid the "module not found" error.
+Installation can be done via pip install pygame.